Archives for family and local history

 Copies of certificates available from GRONI

-Copies of certificates relating to any entries traced may be purchased at a cost of £8.00 each but cannot be provided immediately.
+Copies of certificates relating to any entries traced may be purchased for £8.00 each but cannot be provided immediately.
 The certificates can either be collected from the GRONI or posted to you.

 If an application is received before 2.30 pm, and an additional priority fee of £20.00 is paid, the certificate will be provided within one hour of application.